Professor of Educational Leadership

 My research interests are interdisciplinary and range widely.
 I am particularly interested in doing research within the tensions between theory and practice in applied fields like education.
 As a result of this interest, I have co-authored two books on Action Research (Anderson, Herr, and Nihlen, 1994; Herr and Anderson, 2015), and have written extensively on issues of knowledge production in applied fields of study.

 My most recent work is in the filed of education policy.
-I am interested in ways educational research might better inform policy and issues of knowledge mobilization generally.
-I have just published a study on new governance and new policy networks focused on the education task Force of the American Legislative Exchange Council (ALEC) and am currently working on a study of the State Policy Network and its impact on education policy.
+I am interested in ways educational research might better inform policy and issues of knowledge mobilization generally and particular, how neoliberal and privatization agendas are undermining public education and the notion of "the public sphere" more generally.
+I have published a study on new governance and new policy networks focused on the education task Force of the American Legislative Exchange Council (ALEC) and am currently working on a study of the State Policy Network and its impact on education policy and the very meaning of being a public sector professional.
+My 2018 book, The New Democratic Professional: Confronting Markets, Metrics, and Managerialism takes up this issue.

 I have published most extensively in the field of Educational Leadership.
 My work attempts to refocus the field through the use of critical and poststructural theories, particularly Marx, Habermas, Bourdieu, and Foucault.
 I have also done research on organizational micropolitics, and more recently on school privatization and the impact of global neoliberalism on education.
 I have an interest in Education in Latin America and have received two Fulbright awards to do research in Argentina and Mexico.